1. Why is the bridge being replaced?

 6. When will the project be finished?

-It is anticipated the project will be completed by the fall of 2017.
+It is anticipated the project will be completed by the spring of 2018.

 7. I travel along the Overland Bridge daily.
 How can I get weekly traffic information?

 You can sign up to receive traffic alerts.
-It is anticipated that the project will be completed by the fall of 2017.
+It is anticipated that the project will be completed by the spring of 2018.